GallowayLabMIT/protocols/docs/protocols/cloning/pcr.rst

 The gel can help you confirm that you have the correct number of products (usually just one) of the correct length.
 This can be performed in parallel with a DpnI digestion (above).

-Follow the steps in the gel electrophoresis :doc:`protocol </protocols/cloning/gel_electrophoresis>`, with the following parameters:
+Follow the steps in the :doc:`gel electrophoresis protocol </protocols/cloning/gel_electrophoresis>`, with the following parameters:

 - Combine ~2 µL of your PCR product with 0.5-1 µL of 6X Loading Dye.
 This can be done in a small droplet on a piece of parafilm.
-- Use a small comb to create lanes in the gel.
+- Use a comb with small wells.
 - **For amplicons >500 bp:** Use a 1% gel (100 mg agarose per 10 mL 1xTAE buffer) and run at 100 V for 25 minutes.
-- **For amplicons <500 bp:** Use a 2% gel and run at 90 V for 30-40 minutes.
+- **For amplicons <500 bp:** Use a 2-3% gel and run at 90 V for 30-40 minutes.

 Purify
 ******

-We use the NEB Monarch® Spin PCR & DNA Cleanup Kit (`NEB T1130 <https://www.neb.com/en-us/products/t1130-monarch-spin-pcr-and-dna-cleanup-kit-5-ug>`_) to purify PCR products.
 If the gel shows a single band at the size you expect for your PCR product, you can purify the remaining product directly.

-Follow the steps in the DNA cleanup `protocol <https://www.neb.com/en-us/protocols/2024/07/16/standard-cleanup-protocol-using-the-monarch-spin-pcr-and-dna-cleanup-kit-and-centrifugation>`_, with the following parameters:
+Follow the steps in the :doc:`DNA cleanup protocol </protocols/cloning/dna_cleanup>`.

-- **For amplicons <2 kb:** Use a 5:1 ratio of binding buffer to sample.
-For a 25 µL PCR reaction (where you ran a portion on a gel), you should use ~100 µL binding buffer.
-- **For amplicons >2 kb:** Use a 2:1 ratio of binding buffer to sample.
-For a 25 µL PCR reaction (where you ran a portion on a gel), you should use ~40 µL binding buffer.
-- In the final step, elute in 15-20 µL of pre-warmed Elga water.

 Sometimes, PCR reactions will result in off-target amplification, which will likely cause problems in downstream cloning steps.
 If this is the case, you can run the *entire volume* of the PCR product on a gel and cut out the band of the correct size.
 See the